-Workers' Compensation Insurance
+Workers' Compensation Insurance (Policy CRE)

-Policy CRE

 The district, in accordance with state law, provides workers' compensation benefits to employees who suffer a work-related illness or are injured on the job.
-The district has workers' compensation coverage from September 1, 2017 through August 31, 2017.
+The district has workers' compensation coverage from TASB Risk Management Fund, effective September 1 through August 31.